2014 Coke Zero 400

 The 2014 Coke Zero 400 powered by Coca-Cola was a NASCAR Sprint Cup Series stock car race that was scheduled to be held on July 5, 2014 but was pushed to July 6, 2014, at Daytona International Speedway in Daytona Beach, Florida.
-Contested over 112 laps, it was the 18th race of the 2014 NASCAR Sprint Cup Series season.
+The race was originally scheduled to be run over 160 laps, though only 112 laps were contested due to rain, it was the 18th race of the 2014 NASCAR Sprint Cup Series season.
 Aric Almirola was leading when the race was called for rain and scored his first career win and the No. 43's first win since the 1999 Goody's Body Pain 500.
 Brian Vickers was second, while Kurt Busch, Casey Mears, and top rookie Austin Dillon rounded out the top five.
 Behind Dillon, the top rookies of the race were Alex Bowman in 13th, and Michael Annett in 21st.

-Previous week's race

-In what was an absolutely dominating performance from Team Penske, Brad Keselowski led 199 of the 267 laps to win the Quaker State 400 at Kentucky Speedway.
-He described his car as "awesome" and that his crew did a "great job".